Seymour732/Digital-Portfolio/README.md

 ## Conclusion
 This portfolio showcases the personal and practical growth I’ve gained through the Work-Readiness Module.
 From setting clear career goals and identifying my strengths, to building a professional CV and learning how to communicate effectively, I now feel more confident and prepared for the modern workplace.
 The module has equipped me with both the mindset and tools to approach the job market with clarity and purpose
 ---

+## 💬 Business Communication

+**Evidence:**
+Completed business communication exercises and professional email templates

+**Reflection (STAR Format):**
+- **Situation:** During the module, we learned about workplace communication — including formal emails, meeting etiquette, and report writing.
+- **Task:** I was required to write a professional email to a potential employer.
+- **Action:** I applied the proper structure (greeting, body, closing) and maintained a respectful and concise tone.
+- **Result:** My communication became more professional and polished.
+I now understand how tone and clarity affect how others perceive me in the workplace.

+This section taught me how crucial it is to communicate clearly, especially in technical support where instructions must be understood quickly and accurately.

+---